Imam-Abubakar/LinkedIn-API-Python-Library/README.md

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/54324954/179633194-92895ffc-23b0-4213-98ec-808700c1d04a.jpg)

 5. Save your `credentials.json` file.
- With your access token now available, you are ready to use the LinkedIn API
+With your access token now available, you are ready to use the LinkedIn API.
 The entire OAuth script should look like this:

  ```python
  #!/usr/bin/env python